IMPORT TARIFFS - LATEST NEWS & UPDATES

 Tax – Free De Minimis

 De minimis is the threshold value of goods that can be imported without incurring customs duties or taxes.
-Thanks to the USMCA, the de minimis level for U.S. importers is $800.
+The de minimis level for U.S. importers is usually $800.
 For many Small and Midsize Enterprises (SME), importing goods from other countries is extremely costly.

 De minimus helps cases such as: